zpiroux/geist/README.md

 ## Enrichment and custom stream logic
 The native transformation entity provides a set of common transformations.
-But to provide complete flexibility, adding capabilities for the Geist user to add custom logic such as enrichment of events, deduplication, complex filtering (if the native transform options are insufficient), etc, a client-managed hook function can be set in `geist.Config` prior to calling `geist.New()`.
+But to provide complete flexibility, adding capabilities for the Geist user to add custom logic such as enrichment of events, deduplication, complex filtering (if the native transform options are insufficient), etc., a client-managed hook function can be set in `geist.Config` prior to calling `geist.New()`.

 The function assigned to `geist.Config.Hooks.PreTransformHookFunc` will be called for each event retrieved by the _Extractor_.
 A pointer to the raw event is provided to the func, which could modify its contents before Geist continues with downstream transformations and Sink processing.